 Rome is an incredible city for art history students for obvious reasons.
 Many of the world’s most famous artists worked and produced some of the world’s most renowned works of art here, and John Cabot University students have the chance to engage with these pieces first-hand.
 Students in our undergraduate program have taken advantage of the countless opportunities that studying the history of art in Rome has to offer, and we are thrilled to begin offering a master’s degree in art history in fall 2016.

-Accredited by the Middle States Commission on Higher Education and the first American master’s program in art history based entirely in Rome, the degree will provide students with professional training in the history of art and architecture with a strong focus on first-hand research in Rome’s museums, archaeological sites, historic libraries, and archives.
+The first master’s program in art history based entirely in Rome to be offered by a US-accredited university, the degree will provide students with professional training in the history of art and architecture with a strong focus on first-hand research in Rome’s museums, archaeological sites, historic libraries, and archives.

 The 3-semester long program consists of 36 credit hours of graduate-level coursework, including a professional apprenticeship and a thesis.
 According to the program director, Dr. Lila Yawn, the curriculum was designed “to guide students toward mastering the big picture—the practices, materials, and methods of art history—through direct study of the visual culture and built environment of Rome, Italy, and the Mediterranean across time.”